liesnikov/extensible-elaborator/paper/main.md

   return m
 ```

-The solvers match the shape of the type that metavariable stands for and handle it in a case-specific manner: instance-search for type classes, tactic execution for a tactic argument.
+The solvers match on the shape of the type of the metavariable and handle it in a case-specific manner: instance-search for type classes, tactic execution for a tactic argument, waiting for regular unification to solve the metavariable for regular implicit arguments.

 The elaborator for function application doesn't have to know anything about the implicits at all.
 The only thing we require is that the elaboration of the argument is called with the type information available.